Why Walking Speed Is Considered a Vital Sign

 For older adults specifically, maintaining a pace above roughly 2.6 mph is generally seen as a solid sign of functional independence and overall fitness.

-A gradually slowing walk isn’t automatically a red flag.
-It can simply reflect normal aging.
+A gradually slowing walk isn’t automatically a red flag — it can simply reflect normal aging.
 But when someone’s pace drops noticeably over a fairly short period, it’s often worth a conversation with a doctor.
 A slowing gait can point to muscle loss, joint problems, heart or lung issues, balance concerns, or even early cognitive changes.

-That’s exactly why walking speed is showing up more and more in serious medical research.
-It’s increasingly used as what scientists call a “digital biomarker” — a measurable signal of health that can be tracked over time, sometimes even through a smartphone or wearable device, to catch problems early and monitor how well a treatment is working.
+That’s exactly why walking speed is showing up more in serious medical research.
+It’s increasingly used as what scientists call a “digital biomarker” — a measurable signal of health that can be tracked over time, sometimes through a smartphone or wearable device, to catch problems early and monitor how well a treatment is working.

 If you notice your pace has slowed down substantially compared to a year or two ago, or if walking feels noticeably harder than it used to, it’s worth bringing up with your doctor.
-They can look at the full picture, including your muscle strength, heart health, and any medications you’re taking, to figure out what might be behind the change.
+They can look at the full picture, including muscle strength, heart health, and any medications you’re taking, to figure out what might be behind the change.

-One Detail Most Articles Leave Out
+One Detail Most Walking Speed Articles Leave Out

 Here’s something that rarely shows up in walking-speed articles, but it changes how you should think about testing your own pace: the exact wording used to tell someone to walk can shift their speed by a wide margin, even when nothing about their body has changed.